Qishta: Preparation

 Qishta is traditionally made by heating milk in wide, shallow pans until proteins coagulate and trap fat, forming a thick layer on the surface.
 The process takes several hours and is done without fermentation or added coagulants.
 Qishta is typically prepared in small dairies or bakeries.
 It has a short shelf life, lasting only a few days even if refrigerated.

 The milk needs to be stabilized at a specific temperature (typically around 60 celsius) during the cooking process.

 Unlike some other coagulated dairy products, the preparation process remains traditional for qishta, so it is neither fermented nor coagulated through chemical or microbial means.

 Some cooks may add cornstarch of flour to thicken the cream to make qishta pudding (قشطة مطبوخة), as opposed to fresh qishta.

 History

 Heat-prepared creams similar to modern day qishta and kaymak were mentioned in medieval Arabic cookbooks.
 An Egyptian 13-14th Century cookbook titled Kanz al-fawāʾid provides a recipe for it, it calls for heating milk, letting it cool so that the cream accumulates, then collecting the cream.

+An 1895 Egyptian Arabic-English dictionary by author Socrates Spiro translated qishta (قشطة) "cream".